lndgalante/codewars-katas/README.md

 > There is a `boilerplate.js` to create a new kata.

 ## Dependencies
 As dependencies I have Lodash to try something quickly, Prettier for code-formatting and ESlint for linting.
-I also use Quokka for rapid prototyping.
+I also use Quokka Pro Edition for rapid prototyping.
 I didn't use a testing framework like Jest because the plattform has one built-in.

 ## Personal Challenge